Jee-El/reddit-in-valve-games/README.md

-# dad-jokes-in-valve-games
+# reddit-in-valve-games

-Automatically get dad jokes from reddit, bind them to keys in a Valve game, share them in the chat with the other players.
+Automatically get contents from reddit, bind them to keyboard keys in a Valve game, share them in the chat with the other players.

+## Note

+This project was originally made to get only dad jokes from reddit, but I realized I could make it work with other text-only subreddits so I went with that!

 # Contents